U.S. v. Monem, No. 96-2663 (7th Cir.) (104 F.3d 905) (January 13, 1997) (Judge Joel L. Flaum)

 Sentence vacated because district court failed to make required findings justifying the amount of the fine imposed.

-Because the defendant in this case had agreed to forfeit substantially all of his assets, both the Probation Office and the prosecutor recommended that no fine be imposed as part oh his sentence. …
+Because the defendant in this case had agreed to forfeit substantially all of his assets, both the Probation Office and the prosecutor recommended that no fine be imposed as part oh …

 Full article and associated cases available to subscribers.